- Unauthorized use of notes, text, or other aids during an examination or in performance of course assignments.

 Section VI: Appeals of Board Decisions

-- An appeal of a College Board decision may be made only by the respondent in an academic integrity case.
+- An appeal of a College Board decision in an academic integrity case may be made only either by the respondent or by the complainant.

-- Appeals must be based either on the presence of new information not available at the time of the original hearing or on faults in the procedure of the original hearing.
-Appeals may not be based solely on dissatisfaction with the decision of the Board.
+- Appeals must be based either on the new information not available at the time of the original hearing or on flaws in the procedure of the original hearing.
+Appeals may not be based soley on dissatisfaction with the decision of the Board.

-- All documents and recordings of the hearing will be made available to the Dean of the College or the Deans designee(s).
+- When appeal is heard by the Dean of the College, all documents and recordings of the hearing will be made available to the Dean or the Dean's designee(s).

-- The decision of the Dean of the College will be final.
+- The decision of the Dean of the College or College Board will be final.